melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 the West Coast, approximately 25,000 tissue specimens will be analyzed.
 Some earlier efforts to separate this cryptic pair to species used mitochondrial DNA (mtDNA) markers.
-However, due to a one-way mitochondrial introgression from the vermilion genome into the sunset genome, a portion of the sunset rockfish population contains mitochondrial DNA sequences consistent with vermilion rockfish resulting in incorrect species assignments for these introgressed individuals during the prior research project.
-The current research has identified a robust suite of genetic markers within the nuclear genomes of the two species that definitively separates vermilion and sunset rockfish (including  introgressed sunset rockfish), canary rockfish, first generation vermilion-sunset hybrids, and identifies emerging patterns of intraspecific stock structure within the two sister species.
+However, due to a one-way mitochondrial introgression from the vermilion rockfish genome into the sunset rockfish genome (or incomplete lineage sorting), a portion of the sunset rockfish population contains mitochondrial DNA sequences consistent with vermilion rockfish resulting in incorrect species assignments for these introgressed individuals during the prior research project.

 Once the collected specimens have been genotyped, any species-specific differences in spatial and depth distribution, size composition, weight-length relationships,